-The skills, knowledge and understanding our students need to keep themselves - and others - physically and mentally healthy and safe are included as part of our tutor programme (Character).
+The skills, knowledge and understanding our students need to keep themselves - and others - physically and mentally healthy and safe are included as part of our personal development programme.
 The importance of being mentally well is also discussed across the curriculum and is highlighted within our safeguarding curriculum map.
-Additional time is also allowed within the curriculum for the delivery of Life in Year 7 & 8 (3 hours per fortnight) and Year 9, 10 & 11 (1 hour per fortnight).